 Prerequisites and other notes: Completion of Foundations of Curriculum and Instruction.
 Students must have an identified content area for teaching.
 2.5 overall GPA in Academic Level classes, 94% attendance (previous semester).
 This course is part of the Education - Middle & High School completer program.
 During this course, students will take an end of program assessment.
 Parents are responsible for all student transportation.

 ELECTRICAL CONSTRUCTION - Six Credit Completer

-ELECTRICAL CONSTRUCTION

-Course: 553437-I (Articulated) 3 credits
+ELECTRICAL CONSTRUCTION Course: 553437-I (Articulated) 3 ( 553637-II (Articulated) 3 (